EOSIO/eosio-project-demux-example/README.md

 **stopping the frontend or backend**

 In the third (frontend) or fourth(backend) terminal window, press `ctrl+c` on your keyboard.
-The frontend react app or node.js server will be stopped.
+The frontend React app or Node.js server will be stopped.

 ## Restarting blockchain/MongoDB or frontend/backend